ubcemergingmedialab/Jupyter3D-Unity/README.md

 4. Use the controllers to play around with the wave.
   - Right controller functions
     - Grip: Hold to plant the flag.
-    - Joystick: Press reset and remove flags [will remove all the flags].
-    - Trigger: Hold to move the flag around + rotate.
+    - Trigger: Hold to move the wave around.
     - Trigger + Joystick: Move wave forward and back.

   - Left controller functions
-    - Grip: divides the wavelength by a factor of 2.
-    - Joystick: Press to change the wave type.
-    - Trigger: Play & pause the scene.
-    - Joystick: Move up and down to adjust the wave amplitude.
+    - Trigger: Hold to move the wave around.

 ## Team